Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 Microsoft offers the ability to create a domain and request an SSL certificate from a Microsoft partner.

-However, This solution also allows you to create self-signed certificate for the custom domain for testing purpose.
-If you do not have valid SSL certificate, do not provide certificatePath while running pre-deployment script.
-Script will auto generate one self-signed certificate and also converts the certificate to Base64 string.
+>**IMPORTANT** This solution also allows you to create self-signed certificate for the custom domain for testing purpose ( **Self-signed certificates will not meet PCI DSS compliance requirements** ).
+If you do not have valid SSL certificate, the solution will create a self-signed certificated.
+>** To use a self signed certificate - leave certificatePath empty in the pre-deployment script.
+>The Script will auto generate a self-signed certificate and convert it to a Base64 string.

 Setting up a [custom domain with a DNS record](https://docs.microsoft.com/en-us/azure/app-service-web/custom-dns-web-site-buydomains-web-app)